This page describes how to implement the Ogden hyperelastic behaviour.

 to achieve optimal performances.
 If we wanted or needed to explicitly evaluate, we could either use theeval

-function or explicitly precise the type ofdI2_dC
+function or explicitly specify the type ofdI2_dC

 .